Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Experiments

 \subsection{Influences of Optical Aberrations}

 The previous work~\cite{kamann2020benchmarking} reveals that most segmenters are robust to aberration-based PSF blurs of conventional optical systems.
 However, the influences of much more severe aberrations of MOS have not been investigated.
-Based on our benchmark, we evaluate state-of-the-art segmenters in Tab.~\ref{tab:sota_seg} under different behaviors and levels of optical aberrations.
-All the segmenters are robust to slight aberrations (C1/H1 and C2/H2) consistent with~\cite{kamann2020benchmarking}, but suffer considerable destructive effects when the aberration is severe, especially for level C4/H4 (${-}17.42{\sim}{-}48.18$ in mIoU).
-Compared to CNN-based models~\cite{long2015fully,zhao2017pyramid,chen2018encoder,guo2022segnext}, transformer-based segmenters~\cite{zheng2021rethinking,xie2021segformer} are much more robust to aberrations which have higher mIoU under comprehensive sets of C5/H5 and severe aberrations sets of C4/H4, despite that the state-of-the-art CNN-based method~\cite{guo2022segnext} shows superior performance on clear images.
+Based on the benchmark, we evaluate classical segmenters in TABLE~\ref{tab:sota_seg} under different behaviors and levels of aberrations.
+All the segmenters are robust to slight aberrations (C1/H1 and C2/H2) consistent with~\cite{kamann2020benchmarking} but suffer considerable destructive effects when the aberration is severe, especially for level C4/H4 (${-}17.42{\sim}{-}48.18$ in mIoU).
+Compared to CNN-based models~\cite{chen2018encoder,guo2022segnext,long2015fully,zhao2017pyramid}, transformer-based segmenters~\cite{xie2021segformer,zheng2021rethinking} are much more robust to aberrations which have higher mIoU under comprehensive sets of C5/H5 and severe aberrations sets of C4/H4, despite that the CNN-based SegNeXt~\cite{guo2022segnext} shows superior performance on clear images.
 In summary, for MOS whose aberrations are often severe, the influence of optical aberrations should be considered prudently for its applications in semantic segmentation.
-Further, the transformer architecture could be essential for SSOA with MOS due to its inherent robustness to image corruptions.
+Further, the transformer architecture could be essential for SSOA with MOS due to its inherent robustness to image corruption.